opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

   *Example usage*:
   The response provides a value for `time_field`, such as “timestamp.”

-Use the `json` format without the `curl` command for API calls, unless the call can only be executed in command line.
+Provide a REST API call example in `json` format.
+Optionally, also include the `curl` command if the call can only be executed in a command line.

 ## Basic elements for documentation